SAP/spartacus-docs/_pages/dev/features/product-multi-dimensional.md

     },
 };
 ```

-Module Setup:
-Ensure that the configuration is provided correctly by including it in your module:
+Finally, ensure that the configuration is provided correctly by including it in your module, as shown in the following example:

 ```ts
 @NgModule({
     imports: [ProductMultiDimensionalSelectorRootModule],